Lower bound of Ricci flow's existence time: Introduction

 \section{Introduction}

-In \cite{Ham}, Hamilton introduced Ricci flow and proved that the Ricci flow on any compact $3$-dimensional manifold $(M^3, g)$ with $Rc> 0$ will deform the metric $g$ to a metric with constant positive sectional curvature.
-In \cite{Chow}, Chow proved the above theorem for $2$-dim compact surfaces with positive curvature.
-When $n\geq 4$ and $(M^n, g)\times \mathbb{R}$ has positive isotropic curvature, Brendle proved that the Ricci flow deforms $(M^n, g)$ to a Riemannian manifold of constant positive sectional curvature (see \cite{Brendle}).
+In \cite{Ham}, R. Hamilton introduced Ricci flow and proved that the Ricci flow on any compact $3$-dimensional manifold $(M^3, g)$ with $Rc> 0$ will deform the metric $g$ to a metric with constant positive sectional curvature.
+In \cite{Ham88}, he further proved the above theorem for $2$-dim compact surfaces with positive curvature.
+When the dimension of manifold $n\geq 4$, the isotropic curvature introduced by M. Micallef and J. Moore \cite{MM} is an important concept.
+If $(M^n, g)\times \mathbb{R}$ has positive isotropic curvature, S. Brendle \cite{Brendle} proved that the Ricci flow deforms $(M^n, g)$ to a Riemannian manifold of constant positive sectional curvature.